garrandall/popular-music-data/tracks/going-in-circles-the-friends-of-distinction.md

 You got me going in circles(oh round and round I go) You got me going in circles
-(oh round and round I go, i'm spun out over you)
+(oh round and round I go, I'm spun out over you)

 I'm a faceless clock, with timeless hopes that never stop Lord but I feel that way, of my soul.
 My soul is stay